-- Answer: Languages can come to share linguistic properties under contact. - > This could be as simple as borrowing some words (e.g., English and French), or it could lead to sharing complex grammatical properties as well (e.g., the situation in the Balkans).
+- > Answer: Languages can come to share linguistic properties under contact. - This could be as simple as borrowing some words (e.g., English and French), or it could lead to sharing complex grammatical properties as well (e.g., the situation in the Balkans, Ethiopia, or South Asia).